-Capital Counselor Education students are required to design a program of study indicating program concentration and course load.
-Students are asked to complete their program of study within the first semester of starting the program and submit a copy to their advisor for approval.
+Capital Counseling Education students are required to design a program of study indicating program concentration and course load track.
+Students are encouraged to complete their program of study within the first semester of starting the program.

+A complete program of student must be submitted by the student to their advisor for approval.
+A program of study template is included in the Appendix.
 The student should keep a copy for their records to aid in tracking program progress.
-Students are expected to follow the registration guidelines provided by the School of Education.
+Students are expected to follow the registration guidelines provided by the college of education.